fusionhuh/deskimg/README.md

 for the best experience, it is recommended that you configures the config script to run on startup. if you don't want to do that or don't know how, just run `sh ~/.deskimg/config.sh` when desired.

+note: transparency effects (and some other things probably?) require a compositing window manager.

 ## building
 deskimg only requires the GNU C standard library, the gcc compiler, and GTK3.0, which to my knowledge should be installed on just about any distro with a desktop environment.